-Legislators and regulatory authorities in both Europe and the USA have addressed and continue to address the weaknesses in the application of GMP and GDP to pharmaceutical excipients so as to minimise patient risk.
+Legislators and regulatory authorities in both Europe and the USA have addressed and continue to address the weaknesses in the application of GMP and GDP to pharmaceutical excipients to minimise patient risk.
 A common theme in these regulatory requirements is that the excipient user has to have knowledge of the management systems and GMP used to manufacture and/or the GDP used to distribute the excipient.
 As a result, excipient supplier sites could be asked to host hundreds of extra audits.
-In recognition of these issues the authorities have clearly stated that the excipient user (drug product manufacturer) can utilise third party audit organisation may perform the audits.
-Thus a third party audit organisation may perform the excipient supplier.
-However, for such third party audit organisations to be accepted within the industry both the standard used to assess excipient suppliers and the competency of their auditors has to be addressed.
+In recognition of these issues the authorities have clearly stated that the excipient user (drug product manufacturer) can utilise third party audit organisations to perform the audits2.
+Thus, a third-party audit organisation may perform the audit, so reducing the burden in time and resources for both the excipient user and excipient supplier.
+However, for such third-party audit organisations to be accepted within the industry both the standard used to assess excipient suppliers and the competency of their auditors has to be addressed.